Skip to content

 Authentication & Authorization

-BoilStream provides enterprise-grade JWT-based authentication and fine-grained authorization to secure your data streaming operations.
+BoilStream's FlightRPC authentication provides enterprise-grade JWT-based security for data streaming operations.
 The system supports multiple identity providers and implements a flexible 3-level authorization hierarchy.

 Overview

-BoilStream's security model consists of two main components:
+BoilStream's FlightRPC security model consists of two main components:

 • Authentication: Verifying user identity using JWT tokens from trusted providers